Marketing Strategy Blog

 Why Search Intent Matters

 Tailoring content based on search intent is crucial for moving prospects through your funnel.
-Working with a B2B fintech SEO agency can help ensure you’re delivering the right content at the right time, effectively nurturing leads from the awareness stage all the way through to conversion, and aligning your SEO efforts with their journey.
+Working with a B2B SaaS SEO agency helps to ensure you’re delivering the right content at the right time, effectively nurturing leads from the awareness stage all the way through to conversion, and aligning your SEO efforts with their journey.

 Building Content Pillars and Topic Clusters